-In 2019/20 the Group has delivered activity that has produced £27,204,000 in funding bodies' main allocation funding.
-The Group had approximately 10,530 grant funded and 1,308 non-grant funded students.
+In 2020/21 the Group has delivered activity that has produced £29,323,000 in funding bodies' main allocation funding.
+The Group had approximately 8,124 grant funded and 804 non-grant funded students.

-The volume of students in the 16-18 age group in 2019/20 for which funding was received from the ESFA equated to 96% of learner number allocation.
-For the 19+ age group, the value of activity equated to 81% of funding allocation.
-Employer Responsive activity equated to 93% of the funding allocation.
+The volume of students in the 16-19 age group in 2020/21 for which funding was received from the ESFA equated to 98% of learner number allocation.
+For the AEB funding, the value of activity equated to 75% of funding allocation.
+At present, the ESFA plans to clawback £1.5m of this funding which is included in these financial statements.
+A business case has been put to the ESFA to restrict the level of clawback and the outcome of this is not certain at the time of writing.
+At present, a worst case scenario has been included in the accounts.
+Employer Responsive activity equated to 85% of the latest forecast.